shiyanshirani/shiyanshirani.github.io/_posts/2023-02-2-low-level-python-operations.md

 I always used to wonder how python is interpreted and how does it exactly work under the hood during my journey of learning Python.
 As Python is an interpreted language, I was wondered how this the interpretation works under the hood.

-> The best practise is to reverse engineer the problem to its component parts.
+> The best practice is to reverse engineer the problem to its component parts.
 This is going to take it to the byte level.

 The dis module supports the analysis of `CPython` bytecode by disassembling it, with the help of `dis` you can see what byte level operations are being done by your code.
 <br/><br/>